stacks-network/stacks-core/blockstack_cli_0.14.1/README.md

 usage: blockstack [-h]
                   ...

-Blockstack cli version 0.0.12.2
+Blockstack cli version 0.0.12.4

 positional arguments:
-    balance             display the wallet balance
-    config              configure --server=x --port=y --advanced=on/off
-    cost                <name> | get the cost of a name deposit             display the address with which to receive bitcoins import              display the address with which to receive names info                check server status and get details about the server lookup              <name> | get the data record for a particular name names               display the names owned by local addresses register            <name> | register a new name transfer            <name> <address> | transfer a name you own update              <name> <data> | update a name record with new data wallet              display wallet information
-    whois               <name> | get the registration record of a name
+  balance             display the wallet balance config              configure --server=x --port=y --advanced=on/off cost                <name> | get the cost of a name deposit             display the address with which to receive bitcoins import              display the address with which to receive names info                check server status and get details about the server lookup              <name> | get the data record for a particular name names               display the names owned by local addresses register            <name> | register a new name transfer            <name> <address> | transfer a name you own update              <name> <data> | update a name record with new data whois               <name> | get the registration record of a name

 optional arguments:
   -h, --help            show this help message and exit

 ```

 ### Info  (or ping or status)